 5. Shooting Yourself In The Corporate Foot

 A business entity only protects you if it is run as an independent entity pursuant to the legal requirements of the state it is formed in.
 If this does not occur, a creative attorney can argue the entity should be set aside and the owners held personally liable for the debts and liabilities of the business.
-Unfortunately, many online businesses open themselves up to this risk when operating online.
+Unfortunately, many online businesses open themselves up to this risk when operating online, particularly small companies with shoddy multi-member LLC operating agreements.

 One of the factors a court will look at when considering whether a business entity should be set aside is the ownership status of the assets in the business.
 For an online business, typical areas of investigation include whether you or the business entity are listed as: